aksommerville/fullmoon4/README.md

 ### May

+- [ ] Chromeless package for itch.io
+- - Actually, let's dechromify the whole thing.
+All options, links, whatever, put in some extra popup menu.
+Click to open?
+- - [x] Simulate and mitigate vertical scrolling.
+- - [x] Loading wasm twice.
+- - - We already try to mitigate this in WasmLoader, but it doesn't have a sense of "loading in progress".
+- - [ ] Failures on launch in Itch only.
+Everything downloads, we hear the hello music, video is black with Dot's hat in the origin corner.
+- - [x] Platform pause menu.
+- - [ ] Launch input config from pause
+- [x] Idle warning shows up always, when I tried to disable it.
 - [x] New gag: gsbit toggles when you change direction clockwise or counterclockwise (none for reverse).
 - [x] Werewolf turns left to face the hero, after she's dead.
 - [ ] Beta test.